 One of the most common treatment options for people with bronchitis is a bronchodilator or theophylline.
 Bronchodilators are a type of medicine, usually administered through an inhaler, which opens the airways in the lungs.
 Theophylline is an oral medication which relaxes the muscles in the airways to make breathing easier.
 If those don’t work, doctors may prescribe steroids or a pulmonary rehabilitation program, which consists of breathing exercises and counseling to live a lung-healthy life.

 Chronic Bronchitis Symptom Treatment Alternatives

 Some chronic bronchitis patients have found success using lung medications and pulmonary rehab programs, but others have not been so fortunate.
-For patients looking for new way to improve chronic bronchitis symptoms, stem cell therapy has shown promise.
+For patients looking for new way to improve chronic bronchitis symptoms, cellular therapy has shown promise.

-Here, at the Lung Institute, we use autologous stem cells from the patient’s own body, which may improve quality of life in those with chronic lung disease.
+Here, at the Lung Health Institute, we use cells from the patient’s own body, which may improve quality of life in those with chronic lung disease.

-If you or someone you know is battling chronic bronchitis, emphysema, COPD, pulmonary fibrosis or interstitial lung disease, it may be time to consider the Lung Institute.
-For more information on stem cell therapy, please contact us or call (800) 729-3065.
+If you or someone you know is battling chronic bronchitis, emphysema, COPD, pulmonary fibrosis or interstitial lung disease, it may be time to consider the Lung Health Institute.
+For more information on cellular therapy, please contact us or call 888-745-6697.